 On moving day

-Moving day is never exactly easy, but if you're done everything else right, there shouldn’t be too many hiccups today.
-It doesn’t hurt to double-check times with your removal company first thing in the morning, and don’t be afraid to tell them how you want everything to be loaded and unloaded.
+Moving day is never easy, but if you’ve done everything right and followed our moving house checklist, there shouldn’t be many, if any, hiccups during the day.
+It doesn’t hurt to check times with your removal company first thing in the morning, and don’t be afraid to tell them how you want everything to be loaded and unloaded:

-- Check all windows and doors are locked and secure.
+- Check all the windows and doors are locked and secure

-- Guide the removals company to put boxes in the appropriate rooms.
+- Guide the removals company where to put boxes in your new house

 - Move in and enjoy your new home!

 Having this detailed moving house checklist efficiently organises the entire process, from start to finish.
 Once you’re moved in, our spring cleaning checklist details every way you can clean and maintain your new home so it’s always looking its best.